envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/fault-injection.md

 ---
-title: "Fault Injection"
+title: Fault Injection
 ---

-[Envoy fault injection] can be used to inject delays and abort requests to mimic failure scenarios such as service failures and overloads.
+[Envoy fault injection](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/fault_filter.html) can be used to inject delays and abort requests to mimic failure scenarios such as service failures and overloads.

 Envoy Gateway supports the following fault scenarios:
 - **delay fault**: inject a custom fixed delay into the request with a certain probability to simulate delay failures.
 - **abort fault**: inject a custom response code into the response with a certain probability to simulate abort failures.

-Envoy Gateway introduces a new CRD called [BackendTrafficPolicy][] that allows the user to describe their desired fault scenarios.
-This instantiated resource can be linked to a [Gateway][], [HTTPRoute][] or [GRPCRoute][] resource.
+Envoy Gateway introduces a new CRD called [BackendTrafficPolicy](../../api/extension_types#backendtrafficpolicy) that allows the user to describe their desired fault scenarios.
+This instantiated resource can be linked to a [Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/), [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) or [GRPCRoute](https://gateway-api.sigs.k8s.io/api-types/grpcroute/) resource.

 ## Prerequisites

 Follow the steps from the [Quickstart](../quickstart) guide to install Envoy Gateway and the example manifest.
 For GRPC - follow the steps from the [GRPC Routing](../traffic/grpc-routing) example.
 Before proceeding, you should be able to query the example backend using HTTP or GRPC.

 ### Install the hey load testing tool
 * The `hey` CLI will be used to generate load and measure response times.
-Follow the installation instruction from the [Hey project] docs.
+Follow the installation instruction from the [Hey project](https://github.com/rakyll/hey) docs.

 ## Configuration

-Allow requests with a valid faultInjection by creating an [BackendTrafficPolicy][BackendTrafficPolicy] and attaching it to the example HTTPRoute or GRPCRoute.
+Allow requests with a valid faultInjection by creating an [BackendTrafficPolicy](../../api/extension_types#backendtrafficpolicy) and attaching it to the example HTTPRoute or GRPCRoute.

 ### HTTPRoute